 1. Be a Good Listener

 Being a good listener is one of the most important things we can to improve communication within marriage.
 When your spouse is talking about their day, something that interests them, or something they’re concerned about, be a focused listener.
 Effective listening requires you to pay attention to their tone of voice and body language as well as their words. it will provide a deeper insight into how they’re really feeling.
 Ask appropriate questions to let them know you’re listening and you care.
 Repeat back what you are hearing them say.
 Feeling like they are heard will make them feel like they matter to you.
 And, it will make them a better listener when it’s your turn to share.
+Effective listening is key to effective communication in marriage.

 Let your spouse know that you’re paying attention by making eye contact when they’re speaking to you.
 This lets them know they’re heard.
 This will also allow you to observe their facial expressions and be more in tune with their feelings on a deeper level.
 Use touch, reflective feedback, and body language to show them you’re listening.
 Smiles, head tilts, nods, and raised eyebrows are all signs of active listening.
 This nonverbal communication allows you to communicate your attention without interrupting what they’re saying.